Scottish Gaelic: Scottish Parliament

 While the goal of the Gaelic Language Act was to aid in revitalization efforts through government mandated official language status, the outcome of the act is distanced from the actual minority language communities.
 It helps to create visibility of the minority language in civil structures, but does not impact or address the lived experiences of the Gaelic speaker communities wherein the revitalization efforts may have a higher return of new Gaelic speakers.
 Efforts are being made to concentrate resources, language planning, and revitalization efforts towards vernacular communities in the Western Isles.

 Qualifications in the language

 The Scottish Qualifications Authority offer two streams of Gaelic examination across all levels of the syllabus: Gaelic for learners (equivalent to the modern foreign languages syllabus) and Gaelic for native speakers (equivalent to the English syllabus).

 An Comunn Gàidhealach performs assessment of spoken Gaelic, resulting in the issue of a Bronze Card, Silver Card or Gold Card.
 Syllabus details are available on An Comunn's website.
-These are not widely recognised as qualifications, but are required for those taking part in certain competitions at the annual mods.
+These are not widely recognised as qualifications, but are required for those taking part in certain competitions at the annual mòds.